Huliau Environmental Filmmaking Club

 The 100+ short environmental films produced by our filmmaking program have been selected over 180 times in 27 film festivals around the world!
 These films include documentaries, claymation films and even music videos.

-2024 Spring Break Program
+2024 Fall Break Program

-Our staff will provide equipment, as well as assistance in planning, filming, and editing.
+Our staff will provide all equipment, as well as assistance in planning, filming, and editing.
 No prior experience is needed.
 The films will be shown at our student film festival in May, on YouTube, and entered in film festivals throughout the country.
 The $75 program fee includes snacks, equipment, and transportation.
 Need-based scholarships are available.

 About the program schedule: